hai-vr/documentation/docs/research/other/modular-avatar-on-other-apps.md

 :::warning
 This page was mainly written in 2024-12-08.
 The information below may quickly become obsolete.<br/>
-The page is translated using ChatGPT.
-Errors may occur in translation.
 :::

 Hello, if you're trying to run Modular Avatar on applications other than VRChat, here's what I learned when trying myself.